awsdocs/amazon-athena-user-guide/doc_source/grok.md

 # Grok SerDe<a name="grok"></a>

-The Logstash Grok SerDe is a library with a set of specialized patterns for deserialization of unstructured text files, usually logs\.
+The Logstash Grok SerDe is a library with a set of specialized patterns for deserialization of unstructured text data, usually logs\.
 Each Grok pattern is a named regular expression\.
 You can identify and re\-use these deserialization patterns as needed\.
 This makes it easier to use Grok compared with using regular expressions\.
 Grok provides a set of [pre\-defined patterns](https://github.com/elastic/logstash/blob/v1.4.2/patterns/grok-patterns)\.
 You can also create custom patterns\.

 To specify the Grok SerDe when creating a table in Athena, use the `ROW FORMAT SERDE 'com.amazonaws.glue.serde.GrokSerDe'` clause, followed by the `WITH SERDEPROPERTIES` clause that specifies the patterns to match in your data, where:
-+ The `input.format` expression defines the patterns to match in the data file\.
++ The `input.format` expression defines the patterns to match in the data\.
 It is required\.
 + The `input.grokCustomPatterns` expression defines a named custom pattern, which you can subsequently use within the `input.format` expression\.
 It is optional\.
+To include multiple pattern entries into the `input.grokCustomPatterns` expression, use the newline escape character \(`\n`\) to separate them, as follows: `'input.grokCustomPatterns'='INSIDE_QS ([^\"]*)\nINSIDE_BRACKETS ([^\\]]*)')`\.
 + The `STORED AS INPUTFORMAT` and `OUTPUTFORMAT` clauses are required\.
-+ The `LOCATION` clause specifies an Amazon S3 bucket, which can contain multiple source data files\.
-All files in the bucket are deserialized to create the table\.
++ The `LOCATION` clause specifies an Amazon S3 bucket, which can contain multiple data objects\.
+All data objects in the bucket are deserialized to create the table\.

 ## Examples<a name="examples"></a>